Metaverse & Personal Data: Beware of Today’s Future

 This is the problem with physical biometric data, which is unique and intangible.
 Our eyes are permanently linked to our person, which constitutes our identity.
 For these purposes, the manipulation of this data directly compromises us.
 Thus, are we ready to hand over our identity and our body to private actors, whose security measures and ambitions are sometimes unclear and whose collection threatens to constitute the beginnings of a vast profiling?

 In this approach, the existing texts would deserve some clarification.
 Indeed, these texts advocate the protection of personal data, which should include more explicit guarantees with regard to these “physical” biometric data.
-These data are already used by both private and public actors: facial recognition for unlocking smartphones, national digital identity cardsthat can use fingerprints, etc. These applications and their use are rightly the subject of debate, the outcome of which represents a real challenge for society, particularly with regard to the development of AI, which is capable of capturing and therefore authenticating any physical person based on these data.
+These data are already used by both private and public actors: facial recognition for unlocking smartphones, national digital identity cards that can use fingerprints, etc. These applications and their use are rightly the subject of debate, the outcome of which represents a real challenge for society, particularly with regard to the development of AI, which is capable of capturing and therefore authenticating any physical person based on these data.
 This fear of the manipulation of identifying data will continue to grow in a digital world in constant innovation.

-2) Behavioral and physiological biometric data
+ii) Behavioral and physiological biometric data

 In the same context, helmets and “controllers” also capture all our movements.
 It becomes possible to analyze the functioning of the human being.
 For example, we can observe a movement of the eyes that lingers on a product, the increase of the heart rate by sensors, a smile, a frown, etc.